Camera and reflectance target data

 Each camera used with PCOT has different filters and other associated data.
 PCOT needs to know about these, and stores them in camera data files.
 These are in PCOT's archive format and so have the PARC extension.

 When you start PCOT for the first time you will need to tell it where to find these files.
-PCOT will load all the camera files from the provided directory, storing them under names given in the files themselves.
+PCOT will load all the camera and reflectance files from the provided directories, storing them under names given in the files themselves.

-You should be able to download camera files containing full data for AUPE and PanCam from the PCOT Cookbook site.
-Data will be added to this server when it becomes available.
+You should be able to download camera and reflectance files containing full data for AUPE and PanCam from the PCOT Cookbook site.

-The rest of this page describes how to make your own data files if you are working with a new camera.
+The rest of this page describes how to make your own data files if you are working with a new camera or target.

 Creating camera files